What are the Signs of Leaking Water?

 Leaking Water Signs – Number 1 to 10….

 Remember, people automatically think of pipe leaks when thinking about leaking water.
-Clearly they are a common place for leaks but often leaks come form other places and can affect many different rooms in the house from lofts to flooded basements.
+Clearly they are a common place for leaks but often leaks come form other places and can affect many different rooms in the house from loft tank leaks all the way to flooded basements.

 If you have any of these things, get in touch to discuss with us.
 If you have several of these things, then it’s even more likely that you have leaking water in your home.